 School Resource Officers, School Police, & School Security Officers

 School Resource Officer (SRO) programs have been in schools since the 1960’s.
 Although the placement of law enforcement officers in schools has grown tremendously over the past decade, the move to do so appears to have increased dramatically following the school shootings of the late 1990s.
 Does the presence of police in schools create an “armed camp” or a “prison-like” environment as some opponents claim?
-Absolutely not!
+When properly designed and implemented, absolutely not!

 In fact, most SROs (and other school safety personnel) will tell you that they have prevented far more incidents from occurring than they have made actual arrests.
 SROs typically focus their functions on the “Triad Model” consisting of law enforcement, student counseling, and law-related education.
 To fully understand this aspect of school safety, SROs and school-law enforcement relationships must be viewed as the first-line of prevention, not as being punitive or prison-like.

 Unfortunately, a lack of understanding of SRO programs by many representatives of academia, the media, elected officials, and others have resulted in misinformation and misrepresentation of the programs as being reactionary and punitive when in reality, they are actually very proactive and preventative when professionally implemented by school and law enforcement officials.
-We find it somewhat ironic that these same individuals typically do not question the presence of police and security measures elsewhere in society, such as at banks, malls, and other public places.
-It is a rather sad statement that some people in our society would rather protect their money and their shopping conveniences better than our children and educators!
+SRO programs, when properly designed and implemented, can create a positive, meaningful school-law enforcement partnership.
+This does not mean that having school-based police officers/SROs will guarantee that there will not be a school shooting as many factors come into play in each unique school shooting incident.

 Many SROs are law enforcement officers from local or county law enforcement agencies assigned to schools in cooperative agreements with education officials.
 A number of school districts also have their own school police departments.
 These officers are typically full-time, in-house school officers with police powers who are employed directly by the school district rather than directly by a law enforcement agency outside of the school district.